 3. Enter the title of the journal and click search.
 In this case, the title is Journal of Learning Sciences.

 5. Next, you'll be taken to a website where you can access the journal.
+NOTE: each website might be organized differently but have a similar process.
+Be aware of possible similarities within each separate website.
 Search the title of the article in the top search box: "Lessons that last: Former youth organizers’ reflections on what and how they learned."
 NOTE: Make sure you are searching "This Journal" in the drop-down menu, since many vendors provide access to several journals.
 If you have trouble, try entering fewer words from the article title, or search the author's name.

 6. Click on the article title.